 The primary objective of the Audit and Risk Committee is to assist the Authority's Board in the conduct of its responsibilities for financial reporting, management of risk, maintaining a reliable system of internal controls and assisting the organisation's ethical development.
-The Audit and Risk Committee comprises an independent Chairman, Mr Rod Chadwick and Directors Ms Claire Filson and Mr Greg Martin.
+The Audit and Risk Committee comprises an independent Chairman, Ms Claire Filson, Director Ms Jennifer Acton, and external member Mr Peter Wickenden of Burke Bond Partners Pty Ltd (appointed 16 November 2015).
 The Board's Chairman is not a member of the Audit and Risk Committee.
 An annual internal audit program is in place.